 Doors are the first point of entry for many thieves.
 You need to secure your doors to make accessibility into your home as difficult as possible.
-Ensure that the doors fit correctly into the frame and make sure that all hinges of entry doors are on the inside (outside hinges can be broken).
-You should also install a security film over your glass plane.
-This thin, transparent film holds glass together even when shattered thus making an entry via a glass plane nearly impossible.
+Ensure that the doors fit correctly into the frame and make sure the hinges of all entry doors are on the inside (outside hinges can be broken easily).
+You should also install a security film over your glass panes.
+This thin, transparent film holds glass together even when shattered thus making an entry via a glass pane nearly impossible.

 - Upgrade Your Locks

 Upgrade your locks to a locking system that offers several layers of security.
-The reason being that they are difficult to duplicate and the tools needed to pick them apart are not common in the market.
+The reason being that they are difficult to duplicate and the tools needed to pick them apart are not readily available in the market.
 These locks will cost you anything from $100 – $300 a unit, but the investment is worthwhile.
-Finally get a locksmith to change your locks when you move into an apartment for the previous owner or someone associated with them could quickly gain access to your apartment.
+Finally get a locksmith to change your locks when you move into an apartment for the previous owner or someone associated with them could quickly gain access into your home.